 Patrice joined Watsi on March 12th, 2013.
 Six years ago, Patrice joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Patrice's most recent donation traveled 8,600 miles to support Paw, a loving grandmother from Thailand, to fund fracture treatment so she can return to her family.
+Patrice's most recent donation traveled 8,700 miles to support Kolongo, a hardworking student from Tanzania, to fund corrective surgery so that he can walk easily.

 Patrice has funded healthcare for 169 patients in 14 countries.